Best Bali Visa Options for Germans Explained

 • Reduced need for visa runs

 This makes it attractive for travelers who want stability during extended stays in Indonesia.
+Travelers interested in long-term stays may also review How Germans Can Stay Long-Term in Bali.

 Who Usually Uses the B211A?